C. W. Thornthwaite

-Life
+Early life

-Thornthwaite was born in Bay City, Michigan.
+Thornthwaite was born near Pinconning, Michigan.
+His father was a farmer.
 He attended Central Michigan Normal School, graduating in 1922.
 He taught at high school for the next two years in Owosso, Michigan, during which time he took courses at the University of Michigan.

+Career

-In 1924, Thornthwaite moved to California and attended the University of California, Berkeley to do graduate work under Carl Sauer.
-In 1925, he moved to Kentucky, where he worked on his doctoral dissertation.
+In 1925, Thornthwaite moved to California and attended the University of California, Berkeley to complete a Ph.D. under Carl Sauer.
 For five years he was employed part-time as a geographer for the Kentucky Geological Survey.
 In 1927, he moved to Oklahoma and became an assistant professor in the University of Oklahoma Department of Geography, serving there from 1927 to 1934.
 Each semester at the University of Oklahoma, he taught four or five courses and added new courses.
 He wrote his first published article about climate in 1929 while in Oklahoma: "The Polar Front and the Interpretation and Prediction of Oklahoma Weather".
-During his time in Oklahoma, Thornthwaite developed an interest in the climate of the Great Plains for the Geographical Review with the review being published in 1932.
+During his time in Oklahoma, Thornthwaite developed an interest in the climate of the Great Plains, and published a review in the Geographical Review in 1932.

-In 1930 he received a Ph.D. in geography from the University of California, Berkeley; his thesis was on "Louisville, Kentucky: A Study in Urban Geography", a research project which used aerial photographs, field observation, data analysis and detailed mapping to describe the urban geography of Louisville.
+In 1939, he received his Ph.D. in geography from the University of California, Berkeley; his thesis was on "Louisville, Kentucky: A Study in Urban Geography", a research project which used aerial photographs, field observation, data analysis and detailed mapping to describe the urban geography of Louisville.
 He moved away from geography to climatology, but recent scholarship suggests he was nonetheless ahead of his time in his thesis project and that many of the techniques he used would later be standard procedures.
 It is likely that Thornthwaite's thesis was about geography rather than climatology due to the influence of Carl Sauer.

 At Central Michigan Normal School, Thornthwaite befriended John Leighly.
 Later, they both studied at Berkeley, with Leighly becoming his mentor.
 Leighly, a professor at UC Berkeley for 62 years, would write his obituary.